nus-cs2103-AY2223S2/ip/docs/README.md

 ### `sort` - List sorted tasks

 List out all tasks with earliest dates first.
+This will not change the original ordering saved.

 Example of usage: